 No one really knows when The Full Moon Party started, but apparently it began in the ’80s with some people throwing a birthday party for their friends.
 They had so much fun that they came back again the following year – which then turned into a monthly event.
 The festival is all about drinking sandcastle buckets filled with booze, painting yourself with colourful designs, dancing until the wee hours of the morning and watching the sunrise.

-If you find yourself on the island of Koh Phangan on the night of the full moon, you may want to stop in and see what all the hype is about.
+There are so many things to do in Koh Phangan, and the full moon party is definitely one of the top.
+If you find yourself on the island on the night of the full moon, you may want to stop in and see what all the hype is about.
 The party can be crazy and if you’re not careful, dangerous.
 Here are 5 tips for surviving a Full Moon Party in Thailand.

 1. Don’t Do Drugs